-German Zoopark Görlitz- Zgorzelec has joined in FWFF Spy Vultures Campaign to obtain more GPS tagged birds to spy for illegal poisoning on Balkans.
-Spy vulture has been invented as a term by FWFF explaining an innovative tool to track illegal poisoning in Balkans.
-Spy Vulture Network works across international borders to tackle the issue of illegal poisoning.
+German Zoopark Görlitz- Zgorzelec has joined in FWFF Detective Vultures Campaign to obtain more GPS tagged birds to for illegal poisoning on Balkans.
+Poison Detectives has been invented as a term by FWFF explaining an innovative tool to track illegal poisoning in Balkans.
+Poison Detectives Network works across international borders to tackle the issue of illegal poisoning.

 3 Griffon vultures found poisoned in Greece in June

 Immediately after capturing and tagging, 1H-Wild moved to Pindus/Central Greek Mountains, where it spent the rest of last year´s summer.
 In the winter 2017/2018 it moved to Eastern Rhodopes.
 In April 2018 it flew to Akarnanika (SW Greece) and moved between Akarnanika and Messolonghi several times.
 Then on 13.05.2018 the bird moved from Akarnanika to Messolonghi and from there directly to Central Greek Mountains.
 1H-Wild was last recorded visiting the central Greek mountains near Agrafa.
 The data from the GPS transmitter suggest that 1H-Wild fed in the area and moved some 5km away, but then stopped moving completely.